Smallinger/VAC-Checker/README.md

 4. Navigate to your [friends recently played with](http://steamcommunity.com/my/friends/coplay) page.
 (You could probably bookmark that too :wink:)
 5. the script will use automatic the Steam API to get a list of VAC bans for those users on that page.

+Pro tip: This script also works on your friend's friends list!
+Just go to their profile page, click "Friends" on the right panel, And see their friend's vac bans!

 ### How to install: visual instructions

 ![Instructions](https://raw.githubusercontent.com/Junxx/VAC-Checker/master/instructions.gif)